-- Priority countries that have achieved a minimum of 50% implementation of preparedness checklist activities are encouraged to undertake a series of drills on elements of an EVD response and a functional exercise to test the coordination of the Ebola operations centre. - From 17 to 21 August a planning visit to Gambia took place to plan a series of simulation exercises in the country.
-Further simulations are also being scheduled in Benin, Burkina Faso, Ethiopia, Ghana, and Mauritania.

-• Rapid-response team trainings are currently taking place in Banjul, Gambia, and are being planned for points-of-entry in Mauritania and for clinical management and IPC in Côte d'Ivoire.
+- Priority countries that have achieved a minimum of 50% implementation of preparedness checklist activities are encouraged to undertake a series of drills on elements of an EVD response and a functional exercise to test the coordination of the Ebola operations centre. - Simulations are being scheduled in Benin, Burkina Faso, Ethiopia, Ghana, and Mauritania. - Rapid-response team training is currently being planned for points-of-entry in Mauritania. - Training in clinical management and IPC is being planned for Côte d'Ivoire.